-Under the Funds Act, undertakings of collective investment schemes may vest the form of funds (without legal personality) or companies (SICAV - without a management entity) which are set up in accordance with Act 20/2007, 18 October, on public limited companies and limited liability companies (Llei 20/2007, del 18 d'octubre, de societats anònimes i de responsabilitat limitada") in the typologies stated in question 1.1.
+Under the Funds Act, undertakings of collective investment schemes may vest the form of funds (without legal personality) or companies (SICAV - self-managed or with a management entity) which are set up in accordance with Act 20/2007, October 18, on public limited companies and limited liability companies ("Llei 20/2007, del 18 d'octubre, de societats anònimes i de responsabilitat limitada") in the typologies stated in question 1.1.
 In both cases, registration before the AFA is a validity condition for the incorporation as a fund.